hapijs/hapi/docs/Reference.md

 #### `Generic`

-The `Generic` response type is used a the parent prototype for all other response types.
+The `Generic` response type is used as the parent prototype for all other response types.
 It cannot be instantiated directly and is only made available for deriving other response types.
 It provides the following methods:
 - `code(statusCode)` - sets the HTTP status code where:
     - `statusCode` - the HTTP status code.